 Storytelling runs in Justina Chen’s blood.
 After all, her middle name means illuminate, which is what story does: it throws light on a message.

 Justina is an award-winning author of six books for young adults.
-Her forthcoming novel, Lovely, Dark, and Deep, will be available in Spring, 2018.
-Her most recent book, A BLIND SPOT FOR BOYS, is on a Booklist Top 10 list.
+Her most recent novel, LOVELY, DARK, AND DEEP, earned a starred review in Booklist.
 NORTH OF BEAUTIFUL was named one of the Best Books of the Year by Kirkus Reviews and was a finalist of 9 state book awards.
 And her debut novel, NOTHING BUT THE TRUTH (AND A FEW WHITE LIES), won the Asian/Pacific American Award for Literature.

 In addition to being a writer, Justina is a story strategist to leaders and co-founder of Chen & Cragen, a boutique communications agency that transforms good executives into extraordinary leaders.
 Seen as a thought leader in communications, the Rockefeller Foundation invited Justina to be part of their twelve-person convening on storytelling for social good, along with CNN, BBC, NPR, and Google.
 Translation: she got to spend some quality time with amazing storytellers on the shores of Lake Bellagio.

 A passionate advocate of literacy, Justina also co-founded readergirlz, a cutting-edge social media project for teens, which was awarded the National Book Foundation’s Prize for Innovations in Reading.
 She graduated Phi Beta Kappa from Stanford University where she won the Dean’s Award for Service.